2 Good Things to Remember When You Walk through the Valleys of Life

 Psalm 23 is a comforting psalm, reminding us that we don’t walk through the valleys of life on our own.
 We have a Good Shepherd who went before us and even now leads us, guides us, and protects us.

-Christina Fox is a speaker, editor, writer, blogger, and author of several books including A Heart Set Free: A Journey to Hope Through the Psalms of Lament and Closer Than a Sister: How Union with Christ Helps Friendships to Flourish.
+Christina Fox is a speaker, editor, writer, blogger, and author of several books including A Heart Set Free: A Journey to Hope Through the Psalms of Lament, Closer Than a Sister: How Union with Christ Helps Friendships to Flourish, Idols of a Mother’s Heart, and Sufficient Hope: Gospel Meditations and Prayers for Moms.
 You can find her at www.christinafox.com.